When you make it your habit to turn off the WiFi router at night, it will make a huge dent in your daily EMF exposure level, say experts.

 These small, innocuous black boxes that never sleep consume enough electricity each year to power all 1.2 million homes in the Silicon Valley area.The National Resources Defense Council (NRDC)

 In fact, the NRDC found that turning off WiFi when not in use could save $300M in energy costs annually — and that’s just in the United States.

-The easiest and most obvious way to turn off your WiFi at night is to just unplug your WiFi modem when you go to bed.
+The easiest and most obvious way to turn off your WiFi at night is to just unplug your WiFi router/modem when you go to bed.

 Then you can plug it back in when you wake up.

-That’s simple and effective – and you can start doing it right now, for free, without learning or buying any new tech.
+That’s simple and effective – and you can start doing it right now, for free, without learning anything new or buying new tech.

-But it’s another thing you have to remember to do.
-And some people might not want to add that to their daily list of chores.
+But that’s another thing you have to remember to do, and some people don’t want to add this to their daily list of chores.